ruipin/flac_batch_reencode/README.md

 ## Implementation

 This script first creates a list of all the files inside `<folder>`.
-If using `-v`, `metaflac --show-vendor-tag` is compared with `<vendor>` in order to detect which files are using different FLAC encoder versions.
+If using `-v`, `metaflac --show-vendor-tag <file>` is compared with `<vendor>` in order to detect which files were encoded using different FLAC encoder versions.
-Once the list is created, each file will be re-encoded using `<flac-path> -s -V <file> --force --best`.
-This uses the best possible compression level, and overwrites the input file after the output is verified.
+Once the list is created, each file is re-encoded using `<flac-path> -s -V <file> --force --best`.
+This uses the best possible compression level, and overwrites the input file only after the output is verified.

 **Note:** The use of `-V` in the FLAC encoding parameters means that encoding takes longer, but any problems during encoding will be detected before the original file is overwritten.
-If you do not mind the (low) risk, and want the whole re-encoding process to complete faster, use `--no-verify` to omit the `-V`.
+If you do not mind the (low) risk of file corruption due to something going wrong during the encoding process, and want it to complete faster, use `--no-verify` to omit the `-V` encoding parameter.

 ## License